Tips to Improve Your Child’s Speech Clarity

 In some instances children may need some help in learning to articulate or pronounce certain sounds or in general to sound clearer.

-Click here to get our free app to check if your child is speaking like his peers.
+Click here to get our free speech doctor app to check if your child is speaking like his peers.

 Here are a few tips to improve your child’s speech clarity at home.

 Know what you are going to say:

 First and foremost is to know what we are going to speak.
 Clarity isn’t just about forming words properly, it’s also about getting your message or point of view out as precisely as possible.
 Taking at least a moment before uttering a word, to know what you are going to say will help you speak with clarity and prevent you from making unnecessary errors.
 Therefore, make sure your child knows what he/ she have to say.
 You can label it as ‘thinking time’ before your child talks.
 Model ‘thinking time’ to your child when you speak to them.

 Good breath support is must for having fluent and clear speech production.
 Inappropriate breath or poor breathing control may result in poor loudness balance, deletion in part of the words or it may sound totally different that the way it has to be pronounced.
 So, make sure your child has taken in sufficient breath to speak out.
 Ask them to fill their tummy with air before they speak.